 When neutrophil counts fall to < 500/mcL, endogenous microbial flora (eg, in the mouth or gut) can cause infections.
 If the count falls to < 200/mcL (< 0.2 × 109/L), the inflammatory response may be muted and the usual inflammatory findings of leukocytosis or white blood cells in the urine or at the site of infection may not occur.
 Acute, severe neutropenia, particularly if another factor (eg, cancer) is present, significantly impairs the immune system and can lead to rapidly fatal infections.
 The integrity of the skin and mucous membranes, the vascular supply to tissue, and the nutritional status of the patient also influence the risk of infections.

 The most frequently occurring infections in patients with profound neutropenia are

-This type of neutropenia is uncommon, but when present, the most common causes include
+Neutropenia caused by intrinsic defects in myeloid cells or their precursors is uncommon, but when present, the most common causes include

 Secondary neutropenia can result from use of certain drugs, bone marrow infiltration or replacement, certain infections, or immune reactions.

 Infections and immune reactions